newhavenrc/nhrc/README.md

 To Do List:

-* Time to issue resolution
+* Merge into one map where layers can be toggled on and off
-* % issues resolved by type/geography
+* Add buttons to filter map content
-* Reported vs. resolved over time (dynamic)
+* Update map and tables with live stream of CSV
-* Issues by amount of time open
+* Figure out how to run the query efficiently, in real time
-* problem areas
+* Problem areas
   * identify problem streets
   * problem geographies
   * calculations by times
-* quality of resolution
+* Quality of resolution
-  *
+  * Repeat problems

 Useful links: